ltwp/ltwp/research.md

 At the broadest scale, I am interested in change in coastal systems.
 More specifically, I am interested in:

-- hydrodynamics and sediment transport in estuaries
+- hydrodynamics, geomorphology, and sediment transport in estuaries
-- geomorphology and restoration engineering in estuaries
+- restoration engineering in coastal environments
 - mathematical analysis of coastal physics and risk
 - effective use of in-situ sensors

-I work primarily as a field scientist, but working on larger spatial and temporal timescales using remote sensing and modeling applications is crucial.
+I work primarily as a field scientist, but connecting field data to larger spatial and temporal timescales using remote sensing and modeling applications is crucial.

-Outside of technical questions, I am energized by the epistemology of human-environment relations, the social relations of infrastructure, and historical ecology around estuaries and bays.
+Outside of technical questions, I am energized by the epistemology of human-environment relations, the social relations of water/infrastructure, and historical ecology around estuaries and bays.
 I am keen to celebrate citizen-scale participation in environmental management and action.

 [Google Scholar](https://scholar.google.com/citations?user=1xjkTv0AAAAJ&hl=en&oi=ao)